Columbia Health Flu Season Information

 - Household contacts or caregivers of children less than six (6) months old

-The flu shot is generally safe and effective, and utilizes an inactivated flu vaccine, which contains killed viruses.
-The flu shot protects against three different flu viruses.
+The flu vaccine is generally safe and effective, and utilizes an inactivated flu vaccine, which contains killed viruses.
+The flu vaccine protects against multiple flu viruses.